gardener/landscaper/docs/guided-tour/import-export/import-parameters/README.md

     type: string
 ```

-In general, we distinguish parameters of type `target`, `targetList`, and `data`.
+In general, we distinguish parameters of type `target`, `targetMap`, and `data`.

 To define target parameters more detailed, they have a `targetType`.
 However, currently there is only
 one supported target type, namely `landscaper.gardener.cloud/kubernetes-cluster`.
 A blueprint can import more than one
 target.
 For example, the inline blueprint
 [here](../../basics/multiple-deployitems/installation/installation.yaml)
 has two target imports.
-A parameter of type `targetList` allows to import a list of targets whose length is not
+A parameter of type `targetMap` allows to import a list of targets whose length is not
 specified by the blueprint.

 To define data parameters more precisely, they have a `schema`, i.e. a json schema that describes the structure